dstackai/dstack/docs/examples/llama-index-weaviate.md

 ```

 Next, prepare the Llama Index classes: `llama_index.ServiceContext` (for indexing and querying) and
 `llama_index.StorageContext` (for loading and storing).

+!!! info "Embeddings"
     Note that we're using
     `langchain.embeddings.huggingface.HuggingFaceEmbeddings` for local embeddings instead of OpenAI.

 ```python
 from langchain.embeddings.huggingface import HuggingFaceEmbeddings